YX-2a/File-Formats-JSON/README.md

 4.If a file type has multiple extentions, you can write them in seperate JSON objects inside the array.

 5.For OS Specific or Progam Specific File Formats,
-The OS or Program Should Be Specified in the "file_type" either by adding the name of the OS (or OS Family) or Program First.
+The OS or Program Should Be Specified in the "file_type" by adding the name of the OS (or OS Family) or Program First.